 Power generation environments are tough on hydraulic and other types of cylinders (including pneumatic and electro-mechanical).
-Vibration, dust, gravel, corrosives, chemicals, axial load, and side load can make it a challenge for engineers to monitor hydraulic cylinders in various power generation applications, including gate actuation and governor control.
-Standard approaches for building redundancy into monitoring devices involves time-consuming extra steps, such as adding structures to hold multiple sensors to the exterior of the cylinder or coming up with ways to keep the rod from turning—all of which add time and cost.
+Vibration, dust, gravel, corrosives, chemicals, axial load, and sideload can make it a challenge for engineers to monitor hydraulic cylinders in various power generation applications, including gate actuation and governor control.
+Standard approaches for building redundancy into monitoring devices involve time-consuming extra steps, such as adding structures to hold multiple sensors to the exterior of the cylinder or coming up with ways to keep the rod from turning—all of which add time and cost.

 A smarter solution

 To improve this process, Parker Hannifin has developed a new line of "smart cylinders" enhanced with the new Intellinder™ sensor that eliminates these extra steps and streamlines operations.
 Key features include a unique positional bar code pattern etched on the cylinder’s piston rod and a highly engineered universal optic reader.
 The reader is standard across all stroke lengths, eliminating the need to stock multiple probes.
 Quick change out, non-pressurized housing allows for easy replacement without cylinder removal.
-With resolution up to 0.001 inches and speeds up to 40 inches/second, Intellinder also has the ability to deliver integral health monitoring and true redundancy.
+With resolution up to 0.001 inches and speeds up to 40 inches/second, Intellinder also has the ability to deliver integrated health monitoring and true redundancy.
 Now power-generation engineers have a fast, efficient, and accurate method for position monitoring, compared to standard methods like magnetostrictive sensors, variable resistance sensors (string pots), and laser gauges.

-Parker’s Intellinder-enabled smart cylinders include hydraulic, pneumatic, and electro-mechanical designs that are designed to withstand harsh environments in hydroelectric plant and dams, gas turbines, wind turbine rotors, and solar panel tracking.
+Parker’s Intellinder-enabled smart cylinders include hydraulic, pneumatic, and electro-mechanical designs that are designed to withstand harsh environments in hydroelectric plants and dams, gas turbines, wind turbine rotors, and solar panel tracking.
 Intellinder-enabled cylinder and actuation system features and benefits include:

 Extreme operating temperature rating (-40o to 221o F, 40 to 105 C)

-- Remains impervious to electronic noise and has been tested to ensure signal strength in the most rigorous applications
+Remains impervious to electronic noise and has been tested to ensure signal strength in the most rigorous applications

-- Steel and stainless construction available as NFPA tie rod or round line design
+Steel and stainless construction available as NFPA tie rod or round line design

-- Universal across a wide range of cylinder bore and rod diameters, with stroke lengths up to 20 feet
+Universal across a wide range of cylinder bore and rod diameters, with stroke lengths up to 20 feet

 Multiple Intellinder-enabled cylinders can be connected to a single bus, offering reduced installation and commissioning costs—installation is virtually plug-and-play

-- Exterior mount, non-pressurized, non-contacting sensor that is easy to replace
+Exterior mount, non-pressurized, non-contacting sensor that is easy to replace

 CAN communication to signal conditioning electronics allow long cable runs